smacpher/vector-search-service/README.md

 Consider an alternative approach of inserting vectors to shards in round robin order.
 We could also incrementally add more shards when we hit capacity but until we fill up all shards, we will have multiple partially filled shards that we can't scale down.
-In reality, both approaches (greedy vs. round robin) are pretty similar.

 As an optimization, we don't make requests to shards that we know are empty for `Describe` and `Search` RPCs.
 As mentioned before, we go further and